code11/engine/docs/docs/api/get.md

 `get` provides the ability to get values from the global state at a later time, after the `view` or `producer` was triggered.
 It works the same way as [observe](/docs/api/observe), except:
-1. `get` don't provide a value, but instead a function which can be called at any time in future to get the latest value form state
+1. `get` don't provide a value, but instead an api for that path which can be used at any time in future to get the latest value form state
 2. `get` don't cause `view`s and `producer`s to get triggered